Code52/aspnet-internationalization/project-setup.md

 ![](images/scripts.png)

-And that's it.

 ## Press F5

 Run up the application and you should see something relatively simple.

 ![](images/f5.png)

-Click on the language in the top-left to view the languages available for the site.
+Clicking on the language in the top-left will slide down the languages selection control - containing the languages supported by the site.

 ![](images/select.png)

-Click on a language to select it.
+Click a language to select it.
 This will reload the browser and change the culture for the application.

 ![](images/french.png)